scrapy/scrapy/docs/intro/overview.rst

   console running inside your Scrapy process, to introspect and debug your crawler

-* A caching DNS resolver

-* Support for crawling based on URLs discovered through `Sitemaps`_

-* A media pipeline for :ref:`automatically downloading images <topics-images>` (or any other media) associated with the scraped items
+* Plus other goodies like reusable spiders to crawl sites from `Sitemaps`_ and XML/CSV feeds, a media pipeline for :ref:`automatically downloading images <topics-images>` (or any other media) associated with the scraped items, a caching DNS resolver, and much more!

 What's next?
 ============